 - Check if there are extra fees to use your card abroad

 What happens to your student credit card when you graduate?

 You’ll still be able to use your student credit card once you graduate.

 But if you’ve managed your student credit card well you may be able to get a credit card that offers a better interest rate, 0% interest on purchases or balance transfers, cashback or rewards.

 Once you have a job with a regular salary you’re likely to have a much wider choice of credit cards.

-Current account overdraft: Most student current accounts offer 0% interest and fee-free overdraft.
+An alternative to a student credit card would be a current account with an overdraft.
+Most student current accounts offer 0% interest and fee-free overdraft.
 How much you can borrow on your overdraft will depend on your year of study and personal circumstances.

 Comparing student credit cards

 You can compare credit cards you’re likely to be approved for using our eligibility checker.

 Select what you want to use the credit card for, or pick ‘Show me everything’ if you’re not sure.